btf-org/flank/README.md

 There are a couple constraints from the old days of Unix that make program-sharing difficult today:

+- We all have our own personal computers, instead of one shared work machine
 - The interface has no mouse (bad for user)
 - The interface has no guardrails (bad for engineer)
 - The permissioning system doesn't natively support Access Control Lists (ACLs) or Principle of Least Privilege (PoLP)